 The MCCD then will host “Eagles and Osprey, Back from the Brink,” a virtual program for people ages 14 and older from 1 to 2 p.m. online via the Zoom platform.

 Christian W. Cold, a retired wildlife technician and educator for the Wisconsin Department of Natural Resources’ Bureau of Wildlife Management, will present an overview on the biology, life history and current status of bald eagles and ospreys in Wisconsin.
-He will provide a historical account of the decline and subsequent recovery of these iconic fish-eating raptors who are valued as living barometers of the health of the environment.
+He will provide a historical account on the decline and subsequent recovery of these iconic fish-eating raptors that are valued as living barometers of the health of the environment.

 Registration for the virtual program is required online at MCCD.me/EaglesOsprey21 or by calling 815-479-5779.
 The program is free for McHenry County residents and $2 for nonresidents.
 Access information will be sent to registrants via email.

 In addition to the events planned for Jan.
 9, the organizations involved are asking area residents to report where they are seeing eagles.
 Sightings are being collected online at tinyurl.com/eaglesightings as a resource for people who want to look for eagles on their own.
-Sightings and photos can be shared on the Friends of Hackmatack National Wildlife Refuge Facebook page at facebook.com/FriendsHackmatackNWR or at eBird.org.
+Sightings and photos can be shared to the Friends of Hackmatack National Wildlife Refuge Facebook page at facebook.com/FriendsHackmatackNWR or at eBird.org.